gfoidl/CairoSharp/demos/Gtk/Gtk4AnimationWithBuilder/ReadMe.md

-## Gtk4Animation
+## Gtk4AnimationWithBuilder

-[Gtk4AnimationWithBuilder](../Gtk4AnimationWithBuilder/ReadMe.md) is similar, just with UI builder.
+This is similar to [Gtk4Animation](../Gtk4Animation/ReadMe.md).
+Instead of building the UI in code, this demo uses the GTK 4's UI builder (together with Cambalache).

 ---